 IM (1989); GM (1990).

 Alexey Dmitrievich Shirov (Russian: Алексей Дмитриевич Широв, Latvian: Aleksejs Širovs) was born in Riga in what was then Soviet Latvia.
 He has a distinctive aggressive and imaginative style that has won him many admirers throughout his career.
-Since the early 1990s, he has consistently ranked among the world's top players.
+He has ranked among the world's top players since 1990.
 He frequently worked his way deep into the World Championship cycles, coming as close to the pinnacle of chess as winning the right to challenge Garry Kasparov for the Classical World Championship, meeting Viswanathan Anand in the final of the 2000 Knockout Tournament and playing in the final match of the World Chess Cup (2007) and playing in the 2007 Candidates.
-He has been ranked as high as number 4 in the world (in January 1999).
+He has been officially ranked as high as number 2 in the world.